 You will be given a reference code for your warranty application

-Bring the chromebook to the IT support office, where it will be picked by the manufacturer.
+Bring the chromebook to the IT support office, where it will be picked up by the manufacturer.

 A replacement device will come to the school

-If you need to make an insurance claim as a result of the device being accidentally damaged or stolen, you need to:
+If you need to make an insurance claim as a result of the device being accidentally damaged or stolen, please bring the device to the IT Support office or email email@example.com in the first instance.

 Why has the School opted for Chromebooks?